mattbillard/experiments-008-tsrest-vs-trpc/README.md

 - Look at the network panel to compare regular REST vs tRPC vs TS-REST
 - Start exploring the code from
   apps/client/src/components/app/app.tsx

+## Thoughts

+- tRPC and TS-REST both add typesafety
+- TS-REST is probably my preferred choice at the moment
+  - Network calls are structured like regular rest calls so you could use Postman or curl like you normally would
+  - Documentation is not great though.
+I had to piece together code from their Github examples